We often blame the big expenses for sucking our money away, however it could actually be the regular smaller amounts causing the grief.

 - Washing your hair too often, or with too much product

-- Not shopping at the op shop or arranging a clothes swap
+- Buying new clothes.
+Shop instead at the thrift/op shop or arrange a clothes swap

 - Shopping because you are bored